 Nonprescription and occasionally prescribed medications, such as antibiotics and allergy medication, will be administered by the school provided there is written permission on file in the office.
-All medication must include the prescription noting doctor's name, dosage, time(s) of day dosage is to be given, and any possible side effects.
+All medication must include the prescription noting the doctor's name, dosage, time(s) of day dosage is to be given, and any possible side effects.
 With appropriate authorization on file, school officials will distribute such medications in accordance with instructions.
+All students who are insulin-dependent, require an Epipen, or have a life-threatening allergy must have an action plan on file with the nurse.